Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Introduction

 is a $C^{m-3,\,\alpha-\varepsilon}$-smooth diffeomorphism for all $\varepsilon\in (0,\alpha)$, where $B(p, \delta)$ denotes the open ball of radius $\delta$ centered at $p$ in $\mathbb C^n$.
 Moreover,

 for all $\varepsilon\in (0,\alpha)$, where

 \end{thmx}

-This result strengthens a similar (and deep) result of Chang-Hu-Lee \cite{Chang-Hu-Lee88}, drawing a stronger conclusion under a much weaker condition, and thus may lead to more applications.
-Relying heavily on Lempert's deformation theory (see \cite{Lempert81}) and the Chern-Moser-Vitushkin normal form theory, the original argument of Chang-Hu-Lee requires $\partial\Omega$ to be sufficiently smooth and is also technically involved (and quite sketchy at some points).
-In contrast, with the great help of Theorem \ref{thm:joint-regularity} and some new observations (see Theorems \ref{thm:RH-prob2} and \ref{thmA:normalization} below) we can largely follow the strategy of Lempert \cite{Lempert86}, for which the $C^{4,\,\alpha}$-regularity of $\partial\Omega$ turns out to be sufficient.
-In addition to this, the treatment in this paper is much simpler, as we shall see later.
+This result strengthens a similar (and deep) result of Chang--Hu--Lee \cite{Chang--Hu--Lee88}, drawing a stronger conclusion under a much weaker condition, and thus may lead to more applications.
+Relying heavily on Lempert's deformation theory (see \cite{Lempert81}) and the Chern--Moser--Vitushkin normal form theory, Chang--Hu--Lee's original argument requires $\partial\Omega$ to be sufficiently smooth and is also technically involved (and quite sketchy at some points).
+In this paper, with the great help of Theorem \ref{thm:joint-regularity} and some new observations (see Theorems \ref{thm:RH-prob2} and \ref{thmA:normalization} below), we can adapt the strategy of Lempert \cite{Lempert86} to the present context.
+However, we have to overcome some difficulties caused by the bad behavior of the normalization condition \eqref{dual-nor-condition} under generic holomorphic coordinate transformations of $\Omega$ (see Section \ref{sect:proof of thm C} for details, and also compare with the proof of \cite[Theorem 5.1]{Lempert86}).
+It should also be emphasized that the approach in this paper only requires that $\partial\Omega$ be $C^{4,\,\alpha}$-smooth, and the treatment here seems much simpler than that in \cite{Chang--Hu--Lee88}.

 We are now in a position to consider the following HCMA equation on $\Omega$ with $p\in\partial\Omega$: